Anthony Mounier: Panetolikos

 On 19 December 2019, Panetolikos have confirmed they signed Mounier on a year-and-a-half contract for an undisclosed fee.

 Mounier made his Panetolikos debut on 26 January 2020, coming on as a 62nd-minute substitute, in a 2–0 win against Aris Thessaloniki.
 On 10 February 2020, he scored his first goal for the club in a dramatic 1–1 home draw against Volos.
 Mounier was featured in six matches since making his debut and by the time the season was suspended because of the COVID-19 pandemic, he had made six league appearances and scoring once for the side.
 On 15 June 2020, Mounier was the MVP of an emphatic 3–0 home win against AEL for the opening game of the 2019–20 Superleague playoffs, which brought his team above the relegation zone.
 On 6 July 2020, he scored in a 2–2 away draw against Atromitos.
 Mounier remained an integral part of the team once the season resumed behind closed doors, and helped the Panetolikos avoid relegation.
 At the end of the 2019–20 season, he went on to make fourteen appearances and scoring four times in all competitions.

 Apollon Smyrnis

 On 30 September 2020, he signed a contract with Apollon Smyrnis on a free transfer.

-Kallithea
+Athens Kallithea FC

-On 17 September 2021, he signed a year contract with Athens Kallithea F.C. on a free transfer.
+In September 2021, Mounier joined Athens Kallithea FC, and was the team’s leading scorer in the 2021/22 season with 16 goals, tied for the second-highest total in the league.

+He later extended his contract with the club through the 2023/24 season.